meysam-amini/Card-Payment-Service/README.md

-# A Card to Card Payment Scenario Implemented With Spring Cloud And Spring Webflux
+# A card to card transfer scenario implemented with Spring Cloud and Spring Webflux